 The Spectra S2 has a couple extra features that moms love - a night light for nighttime pumping, and a timer.
 It’s also very quiet and discreet, which moms appreciate.
 It’s lightweight, but doesn’t come with a battery adapter (the S1 Plus features an inbuilt battery).

-The Medela Pump in Style is more portable with its included battery adapter and dual voltage which makes it possible to pump in another country.
-A Pump in Style backpack and tote option are also available (usually as an upgrade) - with the pump built right into the bags.
+The Medela Pump in Style MaxFlow is more portable with its included battery adapter and light weight at just over 1 pound.
+A Pump in Style tote option is also available (usually as an upgrade) and includes a cooler in addition to a very nice carrying bag.

 Summing it up: Spectra S2 Plus vs. Medela Pump in Style